Trees in conservation areas

 I would like to do some tree work what do I do?

 Do you know if you live in a conservation area?
 If not, please take a look at conservation webpages.

-Firstly see if you need to let the Council know about your tree works.
+Firstly, see if you need to let us know about your tree works.
 All trees with one or more stems (trunks) with a diameter over 75 millimetres at 1.5 metres above ground level need to submit a notice.
 The diameter of the tree is to be measured over the bark of the tree.

 If you need to submit a notification and you are not sure what to apply for, or what would be good or appropriate tree management, it is best to discuss your options with a tree surgeon first.
-Unfortunately the Council are unable to offer pre-application site visits.
+Unfortunately we are unable to offer pre-application site visits.

-Telling the Council what works you want to do.
+Telling us what works you want to do.

 The easiest and quickest way to submit a tree works notice is via the Planning Portal.
 The Planning Portal will take you through all the required information and will not allow you to submit a notice with anything important missing.
 A reputable tree surgeon will submit your tree works notice for you.

 - the date of the section 211 notice